iluwatar/java-design-patterns/factory/README.md

 Real-world example

-> Imagine an alchemist who is about to manufacture coins.
-The alchemist must be able to create both gold and copper coins and switching between them must be possible without modifying the existing source code.
-The factory pattern makes it possible by providing a static construction method which can be called with relevant parameters.
+> Imagine a scenario in a bakery where different types of cakes are made.
+The bakery has a "CakeFactory" where customers can order cakes.
+The CakeFactory can produce various types of cakes such as chocolate cake, vanilla cake, and strawberry cake.
+Instead of the bakery staff manually selecting ingredients and following specific recipes for each type of cake, they use the CakeFactory to handle the process.
+The customer simply requests a cake type, and the CakeFactory determines the appropriate ingredients and recipe to use, then creates the specific type of cake.
+This setup allows the bakery to easily add new cake types without modifying the core cake-making process, promoting flexibility and scalability.

 Wikipedia says

 > Factory is an object for creating other objects – formally a factory is a function or method that returns objects of a varying prototype or class.

 **Programmatic Example**

+Imagine an alchemist who is about to manufacture coins.
+The alchemist must be able to create both gold and copper coins and switching between them must be possible without modifying the existing source code.
+The factory pattern makes it possible by providing a static construction method which can be called with relevant parameters.

 We have an interface `Coin` and two implementations `GoldCoin` and `CopperCoin`.